Pathoschild/smapi-mod-dump/source/Joys of Efficiency/JoysOfEfficiency/FeaturesAndConfigs.md

 - TrialOfExamine("UIs", int, default:10 min:1 max:10) - Trial number of computing probabilities.

-## Crafting From Chests
-This feature lets player craft using contents of nearby chests or fridge as ingredients.
-It patches game, so it may cause environment dependent bugs.

-- CraftingFromChests("Misc", default:false) - Whether this feature is enabled.

-- RadiusCraftingFromChests("Misc", int, default:3) - How far tiles can this feature search for chests or fridge.

 ## Show Shipping Price
 This utility shows estimated total shipping price when you opened shipping box.